whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 The Romans had conquered Jerusalem and the surrounding region about 60 years before Jesus was born.
 They imposed heavy taxes, unwanted imperialism, a client king that obeyed Roman authorities, and generally treated the people abusively.
 Many Jewish revolutionaries worked to free themselves from the Romans, longing for a country where Jews could be safe.
 Eventually this led to a series of wars between the Romans and the rebellious Jews, starting with the First Jewish Revolt in 66 CE, about 30 years after Jesus' death.[xxx-britannica jewish revolt]

 Thus, during Jesus' time, oppressed Jewish people longed for a "messiah," which means "savior" or "liberator."[xxx-oxford messiah] It's easy to understand why.
-The Jews wanted a revolutionary leader to help free them from oppressive Roman rule.
+The Jews wanted a revolutionary leader to help save them from oppressive Roman rule.

 Jesus Christ saw huge amounts of needless suffering all around.
 A few people were rich and had far more than they needed, and many suffered needlessly from troubles like hunger, sickness, and poverty.